raghavthakar/AutonomousWheelchair/README.md

 #### A summary of future steps

 ##### Sensor POV:
-Setup CUDA 11 and set up zed camera with ROS. --> port the slope prediction done with intel depth cameras to a ROS node which uses the zed camera. --> Discuss and try the possibilities to use a laser scanner or a sensor which might help more in detecting obstacles not present in the map ( local planner avoidance)
+🔵Setup CUDA 11 and set up zed camera with ROS.
+🔵Port the slope prediction done with intel depth cameras to a ROS node which uses the zed camera.
+🔵Discuss and try the possibilities to use a laser scanner or a sensor which might help more in detecting obstacles not present in the map ( local planner avoidance)

 ##### ROS POV:
-Setup and implement a ROS Serial package --> make sure that twist messages can be sent to the wheelchair via this package --> make a basic hardware interface based on differential drive kinematics of the wheelchair to ensure accurate translation of messages into hardware --> Explore the different local planner possibilities for local obstacle avoidance --> Attempt to transform depthimage to laserscan within gazebo simulations and try navigation with the transformed topic.
+🔵Setup and implement a ROS Serial package
+🔵Make sure that twist messages can be sent to the wheelchair via this package
+🔵Make a basic hardware interface based on differential drive kinematics of the wheelchair to ensure accurate translation of messages into hardware
+🔵Explore the different local planner possibilities for local obstacle avoidance --> Attempt to transform depthimage to laserscan within gazebo simulations and try navigation with the transformed topic.

 ##### Hardware POV and parallel things to look into:
-Decide on the motor driver/ controller --> find a way to separately interface the encoders of the motors using microROS -- take out the old XDC 2430 controller on the wheelchair and replace the original propreitary controller of the Quickie Xperience 2. -- Make MT connectors for charging the lead acid batteries on the wheelchair.
+🔵Decide on the motor driver/ controller
+🔵Find a way to separately interface the encoders of the motors using microROS
+🔵Take out the old XDC 2430 controller on the wheelchair and replace the original propreitary controller of the Quickie Xperience 2.
+🔵Make MT connectors for charging the lead acid batteries on the wheelchair.

 Feel free to connect with any of the three in case of any doubts, we'd be happy to help in any way possible: